 Bottom Line: I really don’t understand how Dogasu can say this is their favorite movie of the five so far.
 Everyone has their own views, which I respect, and they may have been talking about the supposedly drastically different subbed version.
 It’s an okay movie at its core for me.

 The stakes, like I mentioned, aren’t that high, even though a Poke-death does take place.
 I’m not denying that the death scene wasn’t sad or impacting.
 It was.
 However, it just didn’t hook me in very well.

 There are too many characters doing nothing, side characters getting more impact than they deserve, story issues etc. This also works on that whole trope of repeating a legend over and over and then have the legend either come true or be repeated.

-Nothing’s that surprising or interesting when everything is laid out for you that much.
+Nothing can really be surprising or interesting when everything is laid out for you that much.
 I can’t even remember why I watched it so often when I was younger.
 Maybe I enjoyed Latias too much back then.
-My rating is mostly for Latios and Latias, the art of the town and the death scene.
+This movie definitely has its merits, but it’s pretty squarely middle of the road.

 Recommended Audience: Several mentions of death and one on-screen death, though not graphic.
 5+